Two Specialized Washington Guard Units Support 59th Presidential Inauguration

 |0

-This work, Two Specialized Washington Guard Units Support 59th Presidential Inauguration [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Two Specialized Washington Guard Units Support 59th Presidential Inauguration, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT